Day 1: Hobart and Mt. Wellington

 All twelve of Tasmania’s endemic species are found on Bruny: Tasmanian Native-hen, Green Rosella, Dusky Robin, Tasmanian Thornbill, Forty-spotted Pardalote, Tasmanian Scrubwren, Scrub-Tit, Yellow Wattlebird, Black Currawong, Strong-billed Honeyeater, Black-headed Honeyeater, and Yellow-throated Honeyeater.

 We’ll spend two full days birding on the island targeting the endemics and the non-endemics that are more abundant on Tasmania than on the mainland, including Hooded Plover, Brush Bronzewing, Swift Parrot, Flame and Pink Robins, Crescent Honeyeater, and the Forest Raven, Tasmania’s only Corvid.
-Along the coast we should see Fairy Penguins, Black-faced Cormorants Short-tailed Shearwaters, and other seabirds.
+Along the coast we should see Fairy Penguins, Black-faced Cormorants, Short-tailed Shearwaters, and other seabirds.
+On one day we will take a 3-hour wilderness boat tour from Adventure Bay for a chance to see Shy Albatross, fur seals, thousands of shearwaters, and spectacular scenery.
 We will attempt to schedule a visit to the Inala Reserve where we have a good chance of seeing Forty-spotted Pardalote.
 At night we will spotlight for marsupials including Bennett’s Wallaby, Tasmanian Pademelon, Long-nosed Potoroo, and Eastern Quoll.
 Overnights on Bruny Island.

 Day 5: Bruny Island - Hobart